Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 Before we get into the specifics and show you step by step how to create your own vertical succulent wall, let us dive into the issue of picking out the right succulents for the occasion.

-Various shapes, sizes and colours of succulent plants make a great foundation for creating a more versatile look of your succulent wall garden, and here are the most flexible ones.
+Various shapes, sizes, and colours of succulent plants, with their unique natural shapes, make a great foundation for creating a more versatile look for your succulent wall garden.
+Incorporating these natural features not only enhances the aesthetic appeal but also brings benefits such as improved well-being and reduced stress.
+Here are the most flexible ones:

 • Graptoveria Blue Pearl